ORIGINAL RESEARCH article

 The studies involving human participants were reviewed and approved by Regional Committee for Medical and Health Research Ethics in Umeå, Sweden.
 The patients/participants provided their written informed consent to participate in this study.

 EM contributed to the study design, planning and organization of field study tests and procedures, data collection, data analysis, and the manuscript writing.
+AS contributed with the original idea to build an underwater pulse oximeter, to construction and use of the underwater pulse oximeter, to data interpretation and analysis, and revising the manuscript.
 ES contributed with the original idea, planning and organization of field study tests and procedures, data analysis, and the manuscript writing.
-Both the authors contributed to the article and approved the submitted version.
+All authors contributed to the article and approved the submitted version.

-Funding was obtained by a donation from Peter and Jennifer Francis and by a grant from the Swedish Research Council for Sport Science (CIF; P2019-0200).
+Funding was obtained through a donation from the Francis family in memory of their son/brother, who drowned from hypoxic blackout while snorkeling and holding his breath to dive underwater, and by a grant from the Swedish Research Council for Sport Science (CIF).

 Conflict of Interest